jeffmaddocks/whois/README.md

 pip install python-whois

-prints the ip address, name and country into the terminal.
+writes the ip address, name and country into data.txt